Visit the S.C. Beach Access Guide and zoom in or select a beach to look for swim advisory spots in that area.

 Enterococcus bacteria are tested in the samples to indicate presence of bacteria in the water.
 Elevated levels of these bacteria in the water can indicate possible contamination by fecal waste.
 Enterococcus is a type of bacteria that lives in the intestinal tracts of warm-blooded animals, including humans, pets and wildlife.
 Enterococci are typically not considered harmful to humans, but their presence in the environment may indicate that other disease-causing organisms may be present.

-No. Beach swim advisories are for isolated spots at monitoring locations where swimming is not advised.
-Most advisories are temporary, lasting only a day or two.
+Beach swim advisories are for isolated spots at monitoring locations where swimming is not advised.
+Most swim advisories are temporary, lasting only a day or two.

 Follow-up sampling is performed daily, and the temporary advisory is removed when the enterococcus bacteria levels drop below the standard.

-SCDES places temporary signs at sampling points on the beach and the beach access guide found at http://gis.dhec.sc.gov/beachaccess is updated to show the temporary advisory.
-There is also a beach advisory table at the bottom of these FAQs that updates with temporary advisories.
-For beaches not yet taking part in the Check My Beach program, a press release to local news outlets will be issued.
+SCDES places temporary signs at sampling points on the beach and our S.C.
+Beach Guide is updated to show the temporary advisory.
+There is also a beach advisory table at the top of this webpage that updates with temporary advisories.
+For beaches not yet taking part in the Check My Beach program, a press release is sent to local news outlets (print, TV and radio) when a short-term advisory is issued and when it is lifted.

 Signs posted at these locations provide recommendations in the immediate area due to the potential of high bacteria levels, usually associated with rainfall events.
 The long-term advisories and signs typically are located where stormwater from pipes or swashes (small creeks) flows across the beach to the ocean.